trinodb/trino/presto-docs/src/main/sphinx/security/cli.rst

 Troubleshooting
 ---------------

-Many of the same steps, that can be used when troubleshooting the :ref:`Presto coordinator <coordinator-troubleshooting>`, apply to troubleshooting the CLI.
+Many of the same steps, that can be used when troubleshooting the :ref:`Trino coordinator <coordinator-troubleshooting>`, apply to troubleshooting the CLI.

 Additional Kerberos Debugging Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can enable additional Kerberos debugging information for the Presto CLI process by passing ``-Dsun.security.krb5.debug=true`` as a JVM argument, when starting the CLI process.
+You can enable additional Kerberos debugging information for the Trino CLI process by passing ``-Dsun.security.krb5.debug=true`` as a JVM argument, when starting the CLI process.
 Doing so requires invoking the CLI JAR via ``java`` instead of running the self-executable JAR directly.
 The self-executable jar